 Social security disability insurance (SSDI) benefits are available to people who have worked in the past.
-This insurance policy is funded directly through paycheck deductions that are withheld by an employer and remitted to the federal government.
-Recipients must have recent work history in order to qualify, and SSDI benefits are earned throughout a person’s working life.
+This federally managed insurance policy is funded directly through paycheck deductions withheld by an employer and remitted to the federal government.
+Recipients must have a sufficient work history to qualify, as SSDI credits are earned throughout their working lives.

-Traumatic brain injury (TBI) is a condition that occurs when an external force causes injury to the brain.
-The force usually involves a blow to the head, although it is possible for TBI to occur when an object pierces the skull.
+Traumatic brain injury (TBI) is a condition that occurs when a significant external force causes injury to the brain.
+The force usually involves a blow to the head, although TBI can occur when an object pierces the skull.
 For example, a bullet that does not cause fatal injuries can still result in TBI.

 Getting Disability for Traumatic Brain Injury